jenkinsci/plugin-installation-manager-tool/README.md

 ```

 #### CLI Options
 * `--plugin-file` or `-f`: (optional) Path to plugins.txt, which contains a list of plugins to install.
-If no .txt file is entered ./plugins.txt will be used by default.
-If this file does not exist, option will be ignored.
-* `--plugin-download-directory` or `-d`: (optional) Path to the directory in which to install plugins.
-Directory will be created if it does not exist.
-If no directory is entered, directory will default to ./plugins.
+* `--plugin-download-directory` or `-d`: (optional) Path to the directory in which to install plugins, which can also be set via the PLUGIN_DIR environment variable (which replaces the previously used REF environment variable).
+If a CLI option is entered, it will override what is set in the environment variable.
+If not set via CLI option or environment, will default to /usr/share/jenkins/ref/plugins or C:\ProgramData\Jenkins\Reference\Plugins, depending on the user's OS.
 * `--plugins` or `-p`: (optional) List of plugins to install (see plugin format below), separated by a space.
 * `--war` or `-w`: (optional) Path to Jenkins war file.
-If no war file is entered, will default to /usr/share/jenkins/jenkins.war.
+If no war file is entered, will default to /usr/share/jenkins/jenkins.war or C:\ProgramData\Jenkins\jenkins.war, depending on the user's OS.
 Plugins that are already included in the Jenkins war will only be downloaded if their required version is newer than the one included.
 * `--view-security-warnings`: (optional) Set to true to show if any of the user specified plugins have security warnings (not yet implemented).
 * `--view-all-security-warnings`: (optional) Set to true to show all plugins that have security warnings.
 * `--jenkins-update-center`: (optional) Sets the main update center, which can also be set via the JENKINS_UC environment variable.
 If a CLI option is entered, it will override what is set in the environment variable.
 If not set via CLI option or environment variable, will default to https://updates.jenkins.io.